wikimedia/wikidata-query-gui/README.md

 ```

-#Deploy
+## Deploy
-Creates a build and pushes it to the deployment branch via git review
+Create a build and push it to the deployment branch via git review.

 ```bash
 $ grunt deploy